auth-global/self-documenting-cryptography/design-documents/g3pb2.md

-Synchronization points are intermediate states of a password hash computation whose minimal continuation[^minimal-continuation-phkdf] reveals as little as possible about the original passsword.
+Synchronization points are intermediate states of a password hash computation whose minimal continuation[^minimal-continuation-phkdf] reveals as little as possible about the original password.
 Because this continuation must include all information necessary for computing the final hash, it necessarily provides a cracking attack against the password, or worse.

 Sometimes cracking isn't really necessary.
-In classic bcrypt, any continuation will reveal the plaintext of the password directly, as it is needed throughout the key-stretching process.
+In classic bcrypt, nearly any continuation will reveal the plaintext of the password directly, as it is needed throughout the key-stretching process.
 In other cases, such as PBKDF2's classic mode of operation, such a continuation must reveal a hashed version of the password with no key stretching applied.

 A synchronization point is a continuation whose most efficient cracking attack costs almost as much _per guess_ as the work required to create that